Locations:

 Exercise

 When you work out and elevate your heart rate, your body’s temperature increases.
-That kick starts your sweat glands and you start to perspire.
+That kickstarts your sweat glands and you start to perspire.
 On average, you may lose about 2 liters of fluid while exercising.
 Drinking water before, during and after your workout is key to replacing lost fluids and cooling your body down.
 It can also help prevent dehydration.

 Weather

-We can all relate to those hot, humid summer days where just a short trip outside results in us becoming a sweaty mess.
+We can all relate to those hot, humid summer days where just a short trip outside results in a sweaty mess.
 When temperatures soar, our chances of sweating increase.
 Also, hot, humid air makes it harder for sweat to evaporate off your body.

 Alcohol